oddbird/oddsite/content/2017/12/12/introducing-herman.rst

 Additional markdown pages
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can add any number of markdown documents to your style guide navigation, by defining ``extraDocs`` in your Herman configuration.
+You can add any number of `markdown documents`_ to your style guide navigation, by defining ``extraDocs`` in your `Herman configuration`_.
 We use this to create an introduction to our design systems, provide quick access to a changelog, or document patterns that are not directly attached to Sass code.

+.. _markdown documents: /herman/docs/CONFIGURATION.html#extradocs
+.. _Herman configuration: /herman/docs/CONFIGURATION.html

 Third-party links
 ^^^^^^^^^^^^^^^^^

-You can also add external links to third-party dependencies - so all relevant documentation is accessible in one place.
+You can also add `external links`_ to third-party dependencies - so all relevant documentation is accessible in one place.
 Define ``extraLinks`` in your Herman configuration, and we'll add links to the bottom of the sidebar.

+.. _external links: /herman/docs/CONFIGURATION.html#extralinks

 Open-source, and actively developed